nanees15/SWE/README.md

      * to be added
       consider the driver/rider => add / remove card
       and support => access the payment method during the trip
+      // cost ( 3n tre2 el locations as an input)

      * action : enabling multiple methods for payment like cash , wallets , credit cards , payment services for the use to choose .
      * inputs :  choosing from these methods and extra info for credit card info .